Entertaining the children – and grown-ups – at the Clitterhouse FolkFest

 BROADCASTING & JOURNALISM

-Jason is one of the regular news readers on BBC Radio 2 and 6Music, having previously been a news reader and presenter on 5live.
+Jason reads the news on BBC Radio 2, 6Music, 5 Live and the World Service.
 He’s also worked as a TV news reporter on the BBC News Channel.
 He’s reported from LA on the Golden Globes and the Oscars as well as from the Cannes Film Festival.
 He also reviews films on the What’s Worth Seeing website.

 FILMS